Puerto Rico senatorial district VI: District profile

-In previous distributions, the territory covered by the Senatorial District VI has changed.
-In 1972, the District didn't include Orocovis, but included Arroyo, Patillas, and Maunabo.
+In previous distributions, the territory covered by senatorial district VI has changed.
+In 1972, the district didn't include Orocovis, but included Arroyo, Patillas, and Maunabo.
 It also included all of Juana Díaz.
-In 1983, Arroyo, Patillas, and Maunabo were reassigned to the District of Humacao, while Orocovis was reassigned to Guayama.
+In 1983, Arroyo, Patillas, and Maunabo were reassigned to the district of Humacao, while Orocovis was reassigned to Guayama.
 In the 1991 redistribution, Morovis was assigned to the district.

-In the 2002 redistribution, Arroyo was assigned to the district, and Morovis was reassigned again to the District of Bayamón.
-In the 2011 redistribution, some regions of Juana Díaz were assigned to the District of Ponce.
+In the 2002 redistribution, Arroyo was assigned to the district, and Morovis was reassigned again to the district of Bayamón.
+In the 2011 redistribution, some regions of Juana Díaz were assigned to the district of Ponce.